H4 Visa Guide: What Is It, EAD Processing Info, and Trump Updates

 - Do you know why you were rejected before?
 (If you have previously been rejected)

-Some people that will fake a marriage to obtain a visa, so your interview should prove that you are your spouse are in fact married and have a close, loving relationship.
+Some people that will particulate in a fake marriage to obtain a visa, so your interview should prove that you are your spouse are in fact married and have a close, loving relationship.

 H4 Visa News: Trump Administration